Cycling in Preston

 You can take on the challenge of the full circular route, absorbing all the sights of the city and beyond.
 Or, hop on at any point for a short route to get you out and about in the fresh air.
 Mixing urban with rural, the route can be what you make it, with much waiting to be discovered along the way.

-Avenham and Miller Parks also offer many diverse routes for cycling.
-Not only is Avenham Park the official starting point for the Guild Wheel, it's also home to many different paths and circular routes, through the trees and along the River Ribble.
+Avenham and Miller Parks offer many diverse routes for cycling.
+Not only is Avenham Park the official starting point for the Guild Wheel, it is also home to many different paths and circular routes, through the trees and along the River Ribble.
 The parks are also a great gateway into the city centre from South Ribble and Preston Docks.

 For equally pleasant routes, Preston offers up a large number of Green Flag Parks to cycle around.

 Not far from the city centre, Haslam Park includes a nature reserve, along with a lovely pond and a tree-lined avenue to enjoy.
-There are numerous paths to cycle round as well as a circular route to take in the scenery.
+There are numerous paths to cycle round as well as a circular route that takes in the scenery.

-You'll also find Ashton Park nearby.
-With such a large green space and many paths, this park makes a great laid-back cycle.
-And, with Preston Docks nearby, there are even more opportunities to enjoy some scenery and even hop onto the Guild Wheel for a longer circuit or route into the city centre.
+You will also find Ashton Park easily accessible via bike.
+With such a large green space and many paths, this park makes a great laid-back cycle ride.
+With Preston Docks nearby, there are even more opportunities to enjoy some scenery.
+You can even effortlessly hop onto the Guild Wheel for a longer circuit or route into the city centre.

-Also within short distance of the city centre, Moor Park creates a wonderful environment for a gentle cycle.
-Preston's oldest and largest designated parkland, the park has much to see and plenty paths to show off.
-There's even the Deepdale Stadium and Deepdale Retail Park to explore nearby and grab a bite to eat to fuel your journey.
+Another well-connected and large park, Moor Park creates a wonderful environment for a gentle cycle.
+Being Preston's oldest and largest designated parkland, the park has much to see and plenty paths to show off.
+You will also find Deepdale Stadium and Deepdale Shopping Park to explore nearby The Rosemary on the Park café, situated on Moor Park itself, is ideal for a place to refuel with refreshing drinks available and a large lunch and snack menu.

-Indoor option - UCLan Sports Arena bike track
+Indoor cycling at UCLan Sports Arena bike track

 For more details and prices visit UCLan Sports Arena - Cycling.